Rajpratik71/linux-manPages/which.md

 EXIT STATUS
        0      if all specified commands are found and executable

-       1      if  one  or  more specified commands is nonexistent or not exe‐ cutable
+       1      if one or more specified commands is nonexistent or not executable

        2      if an invalid option is specified

 Debian                                                                                        29 Jun 2016                                                                                     WHICH(1)